xuxiaoqiao/gamedev-not-pong/README.md

-# (TODO: your game's title)
+# Pongtal

-Author: (TODO: your name)
+Author: Xiaoqiao Xu

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: "Portal" (teleport) mechanism is added to Pong!
+Two moving portals (red and blue) are added to the game.
+When the ball hit one of the portals, it's teleported to the other portal.

 Screen Shot: